Best Budget Hotels Around the World for Travelers

 Location-wise, Pod 51 puts you in a spot where you can walk or take a quick subway ride to many must-see attractions.
 So you won't just save money on your room, but on transportation, too.

 Now, it's worth knowing going in that the rooms are compact.
 If you're the type who likes to spread out, this might not be your dream place.
 But if you're okay with cozy and appreciate a well-thought-out space, then Pod 51 should work nicely.
-It's

 12. Freehand Hotels – Miami, New York, Los Angeles, Chicago